 In 2008, DHS joined the program, and in 2011, the DSAC program was formally elevated to the level of the FBI Director’s Office.
 In 2012, the inaugural DSAC charter was signed, which established the joint operation of DSAC by the FBI and DHS.
 Top executives from both agencies have committed resources to carry out the DSAC mission.

-The DSAC program has grown to include more than 509 member companies representing almost every critical sector and over 50 unique business industries.
-DSAC member companies account for greater than 50 percent of the U.S. Gross Domestic Product and employ more than 20 million people.
+The DSAC program has grown to include more than 600 member companies representing every critical sector and over 70 unique business subsectors.
+DSAC member companies account for nearly two-thirds of the U.S. Gross Domestic Product and employ more than 35 million people.

 DSAC increases coordination among FBI Headquarters divisions and FBI field offices to strengthen collaboration between the federal government and the private sector.
 A significant element of this approach involves strategically assessing, realigning, and maximizing private sector points of contact to improve the value of both internal and external partnerships.
 Working with both member company CSOs and Special Agents in Charge of local FBI field offices, DSAC hosts regular executive-level meetings and encourages greater collaboration, understanding, and alignment of local, state, and national security priorities.